nbulger1/workday-scheduler/README.md

 ## Save

 In order to save each of the input fields I created a "tasks" field in local storage that I store items in as a stringifyed array.
-I looped through the
+I looped through the input fields and saved the tasks into the array.
+I used the splice method to pull out previous tasks and replace them with the current ones.

 ## Reload

+On page reload I pulled from the local storage "tasks" field and repopulated the tasks into their corresponding input field.
+I also created a "clear all tasks" button at the top of the page so the user could clear out their previous tasks by clearing local storage and reloading the page.

 ## Tests

+To test the application I went through each of the acceptance criteria to make sure I met the user's goals for the application.
+- Current date displayed at the top
+- Timeblocks present upon scrolling down
+- Timeblocks are color coded based on past, present, and future
+- Tasks save with the save button
+- Tasks presist through page load

 ## Link